Fermi Surface Variation of Ce 4f-electrons in Hybridization Controlled Heavy-Fermion Systems: Introduction

-In Ce-based metals, the Fermi surface (FS) topology of strongly correlated Ce 4$f$-electrons directly influences on unusual physical properties such as heavy-fermion behavior and quantum criticality \cite{Stew84,Gege08}.
-It is well established in many experimental and theoretical studies that localized Ce 4$f$-electrons, caused by the strong correlation, form the large density of states at the Fermi level ($E_F$) through the hybridization with conduction electrons: the large density of states is the so-called Kondo resonance peak and is the origin of a large effective mass of charge carriers in heavy-fermion systems \cite{Allen86,Malt96,Patt90,Gunn83}.
-In addition, as a function of this hybridization strength, their ground state changes from magnetic to non-magnetic heavy-fermion via a quantum critical point (QCP) \cite{Doni77}.
-Recently, the variation of Ce 4$f$-FS through QCP has been considered as a crucial phenomenon to distinguish two contrast scenarios for the quantum criticality: One is a spin-density wave (SDW) scenario \cite{Mill93} where the Ce 4$f$-FS changes continuously through QCP as in CeRu$_2$Si$_2$ \cite{Daou06}, CeNi$_2$Ge$_2$ \cite{Kuch03}, and CeIn$_3$ \cite{Kuch06}.
-The other is a local quantum critical senario \cite{Si01} where the Ce 4$f$-FS changes discretely through QCP as in CeRhIn$_5$ \cite{Shis05}, CeCu$_{0.9}$Au$_{0.1}$ \cite{Schr00}, and YbRh$_2$Si$_2$ \cite{Trov00,Pasc04}.
-Therefore, it is essential to understand how the FS of Ce 4$f$ electrons microscopically forms and changes as a function of hybridization strength.
-For the experimental investigation of the FS topology, there are representative two methods; one is the de Haas-van Alphen (dHvA) effect and the other the angle-resolved photoemission spectroscopy (ARPES) measurements.
-The dHvA measurements have shown the evidences of discrete FS variation through QCP as in CeRhIn$_5$ \cite{Shis05}.
-In ARPES measurements, FS topology can be understood together with the band dispersion which provides a fruitful information of the electronic structure \cite{Hufn95}.
-In recent, by combining angle-resolved and resonance photoemission spectroscopies on CeCoGe$_{1.2}$Si$_{0.8}$, we have firstly observed the dispersive Kondo resonance peaks crossing $E_F$ in unoccupied regime, which form Ce 4$f$-FS though the hybridization with conduction bands \cite{Im08}.
-This gives a good opportunity to study the Ce 4$f$-FS topology as a function of hybridization strength in a microscopic point of view.
+In Ce-based metals, the Fermi surface (FS) topology of strongly correlated Ce 4$f$-electrons directly influences unusual physical properties such as heavy-fermion behavior and quantum criticality \cite{Stew84,Gege08}.
+It has been revealed in many experimental and theoretical studies that strongly correlated Ce 4$f$-electrons form large density of states at the Fermi level ($E_F$) through the hybridization with conduction electrons ($c$-$f$ hybridization).
+Such large density of states is called Kondo resonance peak and is the origin of a large effective mass of charge carriers in heavy-fermion systems \cite{Allen86,Malt96,Patt90,Gunn83}.
+In addition, as a function of the hybridization strength, their ground state changes from magnetic to non-magnetic heavy-fermion via a quantum critical point (QCP) \cite{Doni77}.
+Recently, the variation of Ce 4$f$-FS through QCP has been considered as a crucial phenomenon to distinguish two contrast scenarios for the quantum criticality: One is a spin-density wave (SDW) scenario \cite{Mill93} where the Ce 4$f$-FS changes continuously through QCP as in CeRu$_2$Si$_2$ \cite{Daou06} and CeIn$_3$ \cite{Kuch06}.
+The other is a local quantum critical senario \cite{Si01} where the Ce 4$f$-FS changes discretely through QCP as in CeRhIn$_5$ \cite{Shis05} and CeCu$_{0.9}$Au$_{0.1}$ \cite{Schr00}.
+Therefore, it is essential to understand how the FS of Ce 4$f$ electrons forms and changes as a function of hybridization strength.
+To this end, the angle-resolved photoemission spectroscopy (ARPES) is one of the most promising experimental method because the FS can be directly observed together with the band dispersion which provides a fruitful information of the electronic structure \cite{Hufn95}.
+By combining angle-resolved and resonance photoemission spectroscopies on CeCoGe$_{1.2}$Si$_{0.8}$, we have clearly observed the dispersive Kondo resonance peaks crossing $E_F$ in unoccupied regime, which form Ce 4$f$-FS though the $c$-$f$ hybridization \cite{Im08}.
+This gives a good opportunity to study the Ce 4$f$-FS topology as a function of hybridization strength.
+In this article, we study Ce 4$f$-FS topologies by bulk-sensitive Ce 3$d$-4$f$ resonant ARPES studies of CeCoGe$_{1.2}$Si$_{0.8}$ and CeCoSi$_{2}$, which are isostructural single crystals and have different hybridization strength.